-The City of Biddeford, in partnership with Community Concepts and Coastal Healthy Communities Coalition, has received a $3.2 million grant from the US Department of Housing and Urban Development (HUD) to implement a three-year lead-based paint hazard reduction program.
+The City of Biddeford, in partnership with Coastal Healthy Communities Coalition, has received a $3.5 million grant from the US Department of Housing and Urban Development (HUD) to implement a four-year lead-based paint hazard reduction program.

 Program Partnership Goals